 Version Control Tool: Git Repository

 We are going to use Git Repository for the version control.
 It is a distributed version control system which means that each developer has the full version history.
-There are two components of GitHub, The working directory and The Repository.
+There are two components of GitHub, the working directory and the repository.
 The working directory consists of the branches that we create and on the ones that we are working on.
-The repository consists of the staging area and commit history.
+The repository consists of the staging area and commits history.
 We can use the git add command to stage files in the staffing area.
-From the staged files we can choose what file and the changes we wish to commit.
+From the staged files, we can choose what file and the changes we wish to commit.
 The ones that we want to commit can be done using the git commit command.
-Once the changes are committed, depending on the permissions, the files are required to be reviewed by peers that are a part of the project.
-All the remaining members can then pull the new commits and this is when they have the full new version of the project which they can now start working on.
+Once the changes are committed, depending on the permissions, the files must be reviewed by peers who are a part of the project.
+All the remaining members can then pull the new commits, and this is when they have the full new version of the project, which they can now start working on.